kata-ai/aksara-ui/packages/common/README.md

 # @kata-kit/common

-> Common components, toolkits, and methods for kata-kit.
+> Common components, toolkits, and methods for Wicara.

 ## Install